 The hookups for the washer are properly installed and in serviceable condition.
-The washer itself was operated through a partial cycle, however we did not conform the complete operation of the cycle timer.
+The washer itself was not tested.

 The hookups for the dryer are properly installed and in serviceable condition.
 The dryer itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.